Terahertz radiation: Manufacturing

 Many possible uses of terahertz sensing and imaging are proposed in manufacturing, quality control, and process monitoring.
 These in general exploit the traits of plastics and cardboard being transparent to terahertz radiation, making it possible to inspect packaged goods.
 The first imaging system based on optoelectronic terahertz time-domain spectroscopy were developed in 1995 by researchers from AT&T Bell Laboratories and was used for producing a transmission image of a packaged electronic chip.
 This system used pulsed laser beams with duration in range of picoseconds.
 Since then commonly used commercial/ research terahertz imaging systems have used pulsed lasers to generate terahertz images.
 The image can be developed based on either the attenuation or phase delay of the transmitted terahertz pulse.

-Since the beam is scattered more at the edges and also different materials have different absorption coefficients, the images based on attenuation indicates edges and different materials inside of an objects.
+Since the beam is scattered more at the edges and also different materials have different absorption coefficients, the images based on attenuation indicates edges and different materials inside of objects.
 This approach is similar to X-ray transmission imaging, where images are developed based on attenuation of the transmitted beam.

 In the second approach, terahertz images are developed based on the time delay of the received pulse.
 In this approach, thicker parts of the objects are well recognized as the thicker parts cause more time delay of the pulse.
 Energy of the laser spots are distributed by a Gaussian function.
 The geometry and behavior of Gaussian beam in the Fraunhofer region imply that the electromagnetic beams diverge more as the frequencies of the beams decrease and thus the resolution decreases.
 This implies that terahertz imaging systems have higher resolution than scanning acoustic microscope (SAM) but lower resolution than X-ray imaging systems.
 Although terahertz can be used for inspection of packaged objects, it suffers from low resolution for fine inspections.
 X-ray image and terahertz images of an electronic chip are brought in the figure on the right.
 Obviously the resolution of X-ray is higher than terahertz image, but X-ray is ionizing and can be impose harmful effects on certain objects such as semiconductors and live tissues.

 To overcome low resolution of the terahertz systems near-field terahertz imaging systems are under development.
 In nearfield imaging the detector needs to be located very close to the surface of the plane and thus imaging of the thick packaged objects may not be feasible.
 In another attempt to increase the resolution, laser beams with frequencies higher than terahertz are used to excite the p-n junctions in semiconductor objects, the excited junctions generate terahertz radiation as a result as long as their contacts are unbroken and in this way damaged devices can be detected.
 In this approach, since the absorption increases exponentially with the frequency, again inspection of the thick packaged semiconductors may not be doable.
 Consequently, a tradeoff between the achievable resolution and the thickness of the penetration of the beam in the packaging material should be considered.